More than just ‘Gangnam Style’

 4. Whisk yourself away to Nami Island and watch the sunset from Seoul’s Parisian streets at ‘Petite France’

-Days of endless shopping and eating is all good and great, but when nature calls - we must answer.
+Days of endless shopping and eating are all good and great, but when nature calls – we must answer.
 A short one hour drive away from the buzz of the big city, lies the serene island of Nami Island.
 Enveloped by an emerald Cheongpyong lake and the dense growth of chestnut and mulberry trees, Nami Island truly is a sight to behold.

 Rent a bicycle and pedal your way around the perimeter of the island, or catch a shuttle bus to Petite France – a french themed cultural village that celebrates the author of the adored novel “The Little Prince”.
 Uncover all the murals hidden around the miniature village and re-enact your favourite scenes from Running Man, Beethovan Virus and Secret Garden.
 Don’t worry, we won’t judge.